Soultrace vs 16Personalities: Two Approaches to Personality

 The Type vs Distribution Question

-16Personalities gives you a clear identity: "You're an ENFP."
-That clarity has value.
+16Personalities gives you a clear identity: "You're an ENFP-A." That clarity has value.
 It's easy to remember, easy to communicate, easy to explore through the detailed type descriptions.

 The trade-off is precision.
 What if you're 52% Thinking and 48% Feeling?
 The system picks T and moves on.
 The nuance disappears.